Cinderella Nine: Game

 The mobile game published by Akatsuki and Kadokawa was released for iOS and Android on June 27, 2017.
 An animated trailer by A-1 Pictures was streamed prior to the game's publication on July 31, 2016.
 The game is free-to-play.

 Manga

 A four-panel comedy spin-off manga series by Bkub Okawa titled Hachi Nai Gaiden: Senryoku Gai!
 Katato-chan is being serialized on the game's official website alongside the novelization.
 As of November 5, 2019, seventy-two chapters of the manga have been released so far.
 Another spin-off manga, titled Hachigatsu no Cinderella Nine S, written and illustrated by Kōichirō Hoshino began serialization in Akita Shoten's Weekly Shōnen Champion on August 19, 2021.
 In March 2022, the manga was transferred to the Manga Cross website.
+The series will end with the release of its fifth volume on August 8, 2023.

 Novel

 A novelization titled Hachigatsu no Cinderella Nine: Before Summer is also being serialized on the official website alongside the four-panel manga.
 Twelve chapters of the novel have been released so far.